mudgen/diamond-2-hardhat/README.md

 ### How the scripts/deploy.js script works

 1. DiamondCutFacet is deployed.
-1. The diamond is deployed, passing as arguments the owner address of the diamond and the DiamondCutFacet address.
+1. The diamond is deployed, passing as arguments to the diamond constructor the owner address of the diamond and the DiamondCutFacet address.
 DiamondCutFacet has the `diamondCut` external function which is used to upgrade the diamond to add more functions.
 1. The `DiamondInit` contract is deployed.
 This contains an `init` function which is called on the first diamond upgrade to initialize state of some state variables.
 Information on how the `diamondCut` function works is here: https://eips.ethereum.org/EIPS/eip-2535#diamond-interface
 1. Facets are deployed.
 1. The diamond is upgraded.
 The `diamondCut` function is used to add functions from facets to the diamond.
 In addition the `diamondCut` function calls the `init` function from the `DiamondInit` contract using `delegatecall` to initialize state variables.